KIPAC/StatisticalMethods/doc/Homework.md

 1) _submit a `pull request`_,

-2) _fill out the google form_ *circulated with the homework) selecting which problems you have attempted, and are willing to show attempts at.
+2) _fill out the google form_ (circulated with the homework) selecting which problems you have attempted, and are willing to show attempts at.

-You can edit your home work submission (pull request + google form) any time until class starts.
+You can edit your homework submission (pull request + google form) any time until class starts.

 Then, in the Tuesday class, for each homework problem we will draw